 Is My Ship Included on the List?

-Your VA regional office will have this list on hand for reference.
+Your VA regional office will also have the complete list on hand for reference.
 And bear in mind that the list is continually being updated.
 At the time of your claim, your vessel may not be added to it yet.

 How Do You Prove Service Connection?